 Alien Boy: The Life and Death of James Chasse is a documentary, available on Amazon Prime, about a man with schizophrenia who was killed by police in Portland, Oregon.
 This film was funded by The Mental Health Association of Portland and over 1500 individual supporters, which I thought was pretty impressive.
 It's an extremely disturbing example… Continue reading Alien Boy: The Police Killing of a Man with Schizophrenia

 I was inspired to write this post after reading the book The Stigma Effect: Unintended Consequences of Mental Health Campaigns.
 It's written by psychologist Patrick Corrigan, whose research on stigma I first encountered when I was working on my Master's thesis.
-In it, he challenges a lot of commonly held ideas about how we should… Continue reading How Can We Fight Stigma Most Effectively?
+In it, he challenges a lot of commonly held ideas about how we should… Continue reading How Can We Fight Mental Illness Stigma Most Effectively?